 I am now a junior in high school and while I'm definitely not the best about doing my treatments, I do them more frequently than I did when I started high school.
 I am so grateful to have a care team that is willing to work with me and figure out what works best for me.

-Young adult with CF
+Adult with CF

 Share this Post